3.1 General requirements:

 - The nature and complexity of the work activity, such as the use of machinery, tools, vehicles, or personal protective equipment.

-- Work environmental factors, such as the layout, lighting, ventilation, or temperature.
+- Work environmental factors, such as the building layout, lighting, ventilation, or temperature.

 - The number and characteristics of the workers, such as skills, training, supervision, or shift schedules.

-Microsoft has defined the level of risk for the following areas based on the factors mentioned above; however, the level of risk may vary considering local risk analysis, therefore the following table (Table 2) is only a guideline.
+Microsoft has defined the level of risk for the following areas based on the factors mentioned above; however, the level of risk may vary considering local risk analysis.
+Therefore, the following Table 2 is only a guideline.

-Table 2.
-Examples Areas According to Risk Level
+Table 2 - Example Areas According to Risk Level

 Storage areas for gas/liquids and other hazardous/dangerous chemicals or waste products.